heinscr/schools/frontend/README.md

 ### View District Details

 1. Click on any district in the list
+2. Map pans and zooms to district location with a marker
-2. Full district information displays on the right in JSON format
+3. Full district information displays on the right in JSON format
-3. Click "Close" to deselect
+4. Click another district to move the marker to new location

 ## Environment Variables